October 7, 2022

 The second example is LeadVolt.
 Lead management and CRM solution for the insurance industry.
 But the most impressive part was that the founders could see the development progress in real-time.
 This means they could accurately assess how the development team is doing.
 Which used to be much more challenging for founders who did not know how to code themselves.

 This shows that you can start a successful tech company without being a developer.
-And it is very encouraging news for anyone still on the fence and thinking about the viability of low-code platforms.
+And it is very encouraging news for anyone still on the fence and thinking about the viability of the low-code platform.
 The future definitely belongs to them.

 We're excited about helping you achieve amazing results.